Astronomical Tourist Attractions in the Kingston Area

 Home of the Physics and Astronomy Department and a mini-museum.
 Located on Queens Campus on Bader Lane.

-If you know of any other astronomically related site (artwork, sundials, historic sites, etc) please contact us via email at:
+If you know of any other astronomically related site (artwork, sundials, historic sites, etc) please contact us.

 Unless otherwise noted, all photos by Kevin Kell & Kim Hay